Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 ### <a id="cluster-scenarios-load-distribution"></a> Load Distribution

-If you are planning to off-load the checks to a defined set of remote workers you can achieve that by:
+If you are planning to off-load the checks to a defined set of remote workers, you can achieve that by:

 * Deploying the configuration on all nodes.